A Monster Timeline of

 1976: The band The Cramps forms.
 They invent

 the term psychobilly and

-play in a style that subsequent bands develop into that
+play in a style that subsequent bands develop into a sub-genre.

 songs draw heavily from B-movie themes throughout their career.